 Interpersonal ties with other people serve various important functions.
 They provide emotional, instrumental, and informational support and can be a source of satisfaction and fulfillment.
-In harsh environments featuring dangerous predators, food shortages, dangerous terrain, and hostile weather circumstances, staying with one's group can even be a matter of life and death.
-Because such environments likely dominated during much of the evolutionary history of the human species, it can therefore be expected that we evolved powerful adaptations to establish and maintain social bonds with others.
+In harsh environments featuring dangerous predators, food shortages, rugged terrain, and hostile weather circumstances, staying with one's group can even be a matter of life and death.
+Because such environments likely dominated during much of the evolutionary history of the human species, it would be expected that we evolved powerful adaptations to establish and maintain social bonds with others.
 According to Baumeister and Leary (1995), one of such adaptations consists of a universal human desire for interpersonal attachment.
-Based on a review of a broad array of theoretical rationale and empirical evidence, they concluded that this need is a fundamental human motive.
-According to the same authors (Leary & Baumeister, 2000), self-esteem (SE) is a crucial part of this adaptation: It serves as a gauge or "sociometer" to monitor people's level of belongingness, or social inclusion.
+On the basis of a review of a broad array of theoretical rationale and empirical evidence, they concluded that this need is a fundamental human motive.
+According to the same authors (Leary & Baumeister, 2000), self-esteem (SE) is a crucial part of this adaptation: It serves as a gauge or "sociometer" (p.
+1) to monitor people's level of belongingness, or social inclusion.

-Leary and Baumeister (2000) compare the mechanism of SE regulation with that of a fuel gauge, which issues a warning signal when the level of fuel becomes critically scarce.
+Leary and Baumeister (2000) compared the mechanism of SE regulation with that of a fuel gauge that issues a warning signal when the level of fuel becomes critically scarce.
 In a similar vein, at low levels of social inclusion, "the sociometer evokes emotional distress as an alarm signal and motivates behaviors to gain, maintain, and restore relational appreciation" (p.
 12).
-Accordingly, on days when they feel socially included, people should feel better about themselves than on days when they feel isolated from others.
-These fluctuations have been shown to occur around relatively stable baseline levels of SE, which differ between people (i.e., trait SE).
+Accordingly, on days when people feel socially included, they should feel better about themselves than on days when they feel isolated from others.
+These fluctuations have been shown to occur around relatively stable baseline levels of SE, which differ among people (i.e., trait SE).
 According to Leary and Baumeister (2000), this baseline feeling is partly determined by past experiences of being rejected or included, and also by people's potential for social inclusion by means of their standing on socially desirable traits, such as physical attractiveness or intelligence (Anthony, Holmes, & Wood, 2007).

-The empirical evidence is consistent with Sociometer Theory's (SMT) main tenet that changes in people's level of social inclusion strongly affect SE (for a review, see Leary, 2003).
-Some of this evidence is based on experimental manipulations of people's sense of social inclusion in the laboratory, which have been shown to cause corresponding changes in SE (Leary, Haupt, Strausser, & Chokel, 1998).
-In addition, the association between social inclusion and SE has been demonstrated in naturalistic settings, such as romantic relationships (Murray, Griffin, Rose, & Bellavia, 2003).
-The current study extends this work by looking at three possible moderators of the association between social inclusion and SE: relationship type, social inclusion operationalization, and level of analysis.
+The empirical evidence is consistent with the main tenet of the sociometer theory (SMT): that changes in people's level of social inclusion strongly affect SE (for a review, see Leary, 2003).
+Some of this evidence is based on experimental manipulations of people's sense of social inclusion in the laboratory that have been shown to cause corresponding changes in SE (Leary, Haupt, Strausser, & Chokel, 1998).
+In addition, the association between social inclusion and SE has been shown in naturalistic settings, such as in romantic relationships (Murray, Griffin, Rose, & Bellavia, 2003).
+The current study extends this work by examining three possible moderators of the association between social inclu-